Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 There are a few app omissions, and many of the hundreds of downloadable apps are junk, to be honest.

 The user interface is either basic and sparce or simple to use, depending on your point of view, and there are quite a lot of gaps in its file compatibility for native media sharing.
-That said, a Plex app is available that will stream other file types (if you have a system set-up to take advantage of it), and some rivals don't even offer the option in the first place.
+However, the Plex app will stream other file types (if you have a system set-up to take advantage of it or a Plex server running on a computer), and some rivals don't even offer the option in the first place.

 Check out roku.com for information on those devices.
 They each offer just as much in the way of movie and TV show streaming.
 The Roku Streaming Stick too, but that's an all-new proposition.